Riverside-Software/pct/.github/pull_request_template.md

 # Checklist:

-- [ ] My branch is started from the latest commit in master
+- [ ] My branch is started from the latest commit in main
 - [ ] My commit history is clean
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code